 We’d like to start with yours truly, 10Web.
 And, yes, we are fully aware that our bias is showing, but please have some compassion, we are after all only human.

-As a managed WordPress hosting platform that is powered by Google Cloud, 10Web guarantees that your website site will automatically get a Google PageSpeed score of 95+.
+As an Automated WordPress Platform that is powered by Google Cloud, 10Web guarantees that your website site will automatically get a PageSpeed score of 90+.
 We go even further and assure you that every website once moved to 10Web will get higher speed levels.
 Moreover, 10Web has an uptime of 99.99%.

 Our speed test results only confirmed these promises: the website hosted on 10Web achieved a Mobile Score of 93, and a Desktop Score of 100.

 The Speed Index was at 0.7 seconds.
-All together, our hosting platform managed to reach optimal performance levels proposed by Google.
+Altogether, our hosting platform managed to reach the optimal performance levels proposed by Google.

 But how do we achieve such results?
-How is it possible that when you move your site to 10Web, you automatically get a Google PageSpeed score of 95+?
+How is it possible that when you move your site to 10Web, you automatically get a PageSpeed score of 90+?

 Well, there are three sets of services we provide, which help us achieve such results: